History of salt: Sources

-Salt comes from two main sources: sea water and the sodium chloride mineral halite (also known as rock salt).
+Salt comes from two main sources: sea water, and the sodium chloride mineral halite (also known as rock salt).
 Rock salt occurs in vast beds of sedimentary evaporite minerals that result from the drying up of enclosed lakes, playas, and seas.
 Salt beds may be up to 350 m thick and underlie broad areas.
-In the United States and Canada extensive underground beds extend from the Appalachian basin of western New York through parts of Ontario and under much of the Michigan basin.
+In the United States and Canada, extensive underground beds extend from the Appalachian basin of western New York through parts of Ontario and under much of the Michigan basin.
 Other deposits are in Texas, Ohio, Kansas, New Mexico, Nova Scotia, and Saskatchewan.
-In the United Kingdom underground beds are found in Cheshire and around Droitwich.
-Salzburg, Austria, was named "the city of salt" for its mines.
-High-quality rock salt was cut in medieval Transylvania, Maramureş and Southern Poland (Wieliczka).
-Tuzla in Bosnia and Herzegovina was named in Hungarian Só (salt) from the twelfth century on and later "place of salt" by Turks.
+In the United Kingdom, underground beds are found in Cheshire and around Droitwich.
+Salzburg, Austria, was named "the city of salt," for its mines.
+High-quality rock salt was cut in medieval Transylvania, Maramureş, and southern Poland (Wieliczka).
+Tuzla in Bosnia and Herzegovina was named in Hungarian Só (salt) from the twelfth century on and later "place of salt" by the Ottomans, who regarded Tuzla's salt exports for significant regional tax revenue.

-Salt is extracted from underground beds either by mining or by solution mining using water to dissolve the salt.
-In solution mining the salt reaches the surface as brine, from which the water is evaporated leaving salt crystals.
+Salt is extracted from underground beds either by mining, or by solution mining using water to dissolve the salt.
+In solution mining, the salt reaches the surface as brine, from which the water is evaporated, leaving salt crystals.